Showing FPS in Unreal Engine

 Toggling the FPS Display

-Your fps readout is going to be your faithful companion for the lifecycle of your project and it’s important to get into the habit of checking it regularly as you add new content.
+Your fps readout is your faithful companion for the lifecycle of your project, and it’s important to get into the habit of checking it regularly as you add new content.

 Whether you’re using Unreal 4 or 5, the fastest way to see your fps within the Editor is to press the Ctrl+Shift+H shortcut, or select Show FPS from the hamburger menu found in the top left of your viewport.
 This will display your current frames per second as well as the time in milliseconds it took to render the previous frame.